dnakhooda/DotFiles/README.md

 # 🔧 Dotfiles 🔧

 This repository contains the dotfiles for my Linux setup on my laptop.
+Also contains Neovim config files.